-“The ways of the Underworld are perfect.
-They may not be questioned.”
+The ways of the Underworld are perfect.
+They may not be questioned.

-She must move through the 7 formidable Gates in her journey and face the Guardian of the Gateways.
+She must move through the 7 formidable Gates on her journey and face the fierce Guardian of the Gateways.
 At each Gate, she is demanded to give up a piece of her regalia which represent the 7 powers in the world that she is identified with: her crown, her lapis lazuli necklace, her double strand of beads, her breastplate, her gold bracelet, lapis scepter, and the royal robe.

-When Inanna questions why her regalia is taken… “What is this?”
+When Inanna questions why her regalia is taken…

 She is told…

-“Quiet Inanna!
+Quiet Inanna!
 The ways of the Underworld are perfect.
-They may not be questioned.”
+They may not be questioned.

-After three days and three nights, Inanna’s attendant in the upperworld goes for help.
-The god Enki fashions two little creatures from the dirt under his nails and instructs them to sneak through the cracks of the Gates into the Underworld and once there, to fully empathize with Ereshkigal’s suffering.
-They arrive to Ereshkigal moaning and groaning…
+After three days and three nights, Inanna’s devoted attendant, Ninshubar, who was instructed by Inanna before she left to get help if she didn’t return, sees that Inanna is not returned and so goes for help.
+One of the father gods, Enki, fashions two little transgender creatures – the galatur and the kurgarra – from the dirt under his nails and instructs them to sneak through the cracks of the Gates into the Underworld and once there, to fully empathize with Ereshkigal’s suffering.

-“Oh!
 Oh!
-My inside!”
+Oh!
+My inside!

 The two creatures cry back…

-“Oh!
 Oh!
-Your inside!”
+Oh!
+Your inside!

-“Oh!
 Oh!
-My belly!”
+Oh!
+My belly!

-“Oh!
 Oh!
-Your belly!”
+Oh!
+Your belly!